-1. Withdrawal or dismissal at any time from the date of the student's registration to the day before the first

-- scheduled day of the semester 100 percent refund on the tuition and the college fee. - 2.
-Withdrawal or dismissal at any time during the first week of the semester 75 percent refund of tuition only. - 3.
-Withdrawal or dismissal at any time during the second week of the semester 50 percent refund of tuition only.

-4. Withdrawal or dismissal at any time during the third week of the semester 25 percent refund of tuition only. - 4.
-Withdrawal or dismissal at any time during the third week of the semester 25 percent refund of tuition only. - 5.
-Withdrawal or dismissal at any time after the start of the fourth week of the semester no refund.
+- 1. Withdrawal or dismissal at any time from the date of the student's registration to the day before the first scheduled day of the semester: 100 percent refund on the tuition and the college fee. - 2.
+Withdrawal or dismissal at any time during the first week of the semester: 75 percent refund of tuition only. - 3.
+Withdrawal or dismissal at any time during the second week of the semester: 50 percent refund of tuition only. - 4.
+Withdrawal or dismissal at any time during the third week of the semester: 25 percent refund of tuition only. - 5.
+Withdrawal or dismissal at any time after the start of the fourth week of the semester: no refund.